Version Control with Git

 Given a directory structure that looks like:

-How would you ignore only results/plots and not results/data?
+How would you ignore only pictures/cake and not pictures/pizza?

 Including Specific Files